Particular/docs.particular.net/nservicebus/transports/transactions.md

 **A distributed transaction between the queueing system and the persistent storage guarantees _atomic commits_ but guarantees only _eventual consistency_.**

-Consider a message exchange scenario with a saga that models a simple order lifecycle:
+Consider a system using MSMQ transport and RavenDB persistence implementing the following message exchange scenario with a saga that models a simple order lifecycle:

 1. `OrderSaga` receives a `StartOrder` message
 1. New `OrderSagaData` instance is created and stored in RavenDB.